bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 Note that the `padj` column of `results` reports the FDR-adjusted p-value (i.e., "q-value").
 The rows with a `padj` < 0.1 are the genes that are differentially expressed at an FDR of 10%.
 A lot of rows will have missing `padj` values.
 This is because DESeq2 does a filtering step to remove genes that it thinks have a low probability of being DE, and only performs FDR correction for the set of genes it does not filter out.
 You can ignore genes with missing `padj` values.

-Compare the list of genes that ARE differentially expressed at a 10% FDR to those you identified in Step 1.4.
+Compare the list of genes that ARE differentially expressed at a 10% FDR to those you identified in Step 1.5.
 What is the percentage of overlap?
 Compute this percentage in your code as a "Jaccard index", which is defined as the intersection divided by the union: `((number of genes that were significant in steps 1 and 2) / (number of genes that were significant in steps 1 or 2)) * 100%`.
 Record this in your `README.md` file for this assignment, which you will upload with the assignment.<br><br>

 ### Exercise 3: Visualization

 Use `matplotlib` to create a "Volcano" plot depicting your differential expression results from Exercise 2.
-A volcano plot is a scatter plot, where the x-axis shows the `log2FoldChange` and the y-axis shows the -log10(pvalue).
+A volcano plot is a scatter plot, where the x-axis shows the `log2FoldChange` and the y-axis shows the -log10(`padj`).

-Highlight the genes that are significant at a 10% FDR and for which the absolute value of the log2FoldChange is greater than 1 in a separate color.
+Highlight the genes that are significant at a 10% FDR **AND** for which the absolute value of the log2FoldChange is greater than 1 in a separate color.

 Output this plot to a `.png` that you will upload with your assignment.<br><br>